Use Descartes's Rule of Signs to determine the possible number of positive and negative real zeros for each given function. f(x)=2x4−5x3−x2−6x+4

 Rational Zero Theorem

-The Rational Zero Theorem helps identify all possible rational roots of a polynomial equation by considering factors of the constant term and the leading coefficient.
-These possible zeros are tested to find actual roots, simplifying the process of solving higher-degree polynomials.
+The Rational Zero Theorem helps identify possible rational roots of a polynomial by considering factors of the constant term and the leading coefficient.
+These candidates can be tested to find actual zeros, simplifying the process of solving polynomial equations.

 Recommended video: